jessedoyle/duktape.cr/README.md

   sbx.eval! "print(add_together(2, 3));" # => 5
 ```

-The `proc` object that is pushed to the Duktape stack accepts a pointer to `Context` instance, we must wrap this pointer by calling `env = Duktape::Sandbox.new ptr`.
+The `proc` object that is pushed to the Duktape stack accepts a pointer to a `Context` instance.
+We must wrap this pointer by calling `env = Duktape::Sandbox.new ptr`.
 The `proc` must also return an `Int32` status code - `env.call_failure` and `env.call_success` will provide the proper integer values.

-Note: Because it is currently not possible to pass closures to C bindings in Crystal, one must be careful that any variables used in the `proc` must not be referenced or initialized outside the `proc`'s scope.
+**Note**: Because it is currently not possible to pass closures to C bindings in Crystal, one must be careful that any variables used in the `proc` must not be referenced or initialized outside the scope of the `proc`.
 This is why variable names such as `env` are used.

 ## Contributing